VlachosGroup/pMuTT/_sources/io.rst.txt

                'molecular_weight': self.molecular_weight}

-If the attributes are not supported by JSON (such as other pMuTT objects), use their ``to_dict()`` methods to convert to JSON-supported objects.
-An example using :class:`~pMuTT.statmech.StatMech` is shown below.
+If the attributes are not supported by JSON (such as other pmutt objects), use their ``to_dict()`` methods to convert to JSON-supported objects.
+An example using :class:`~pmutt.statmech.StatMech` is shown below.

 .. code:: python